-What Credit Cards Are Available for Your Child?
+The Credit Cards That Are Available for Your Child

 Ideally, your child should build credit in their name alone, using accounts that don't require you to put your name and credit on the line.
 It is tricky since many credit card issuers require applicants to have a credit history.
 Your child can start by applying for credit at the bank or credit union where they've held a checking account.
 In person may be better.

 A retail credit card is another solo credit card option that your child can explore.
 These limited purpose cards are known for approving applicants with little or no credit history.
 Credit limits are typically low, around $300 or $500.
 However, retail credit cards do have high-interest rates.
 If your child doesn't pay off the balance in full each month, they'll be paying high finance charges.

 Additionally, a retail credit card at your child's favorite store can lure them into going on shopping sprees.

 A secured credit card is another option.
 It's like a regular credit card, except it requires a security deposit against the credit limit.
 Some secured credit cards allow a minimum deposit of $200.
 You could help your child get a secured credit card by matching their security deposit.